freenas/freenas-docs/userguide/cli.rst

 `man page <https://www.cyberciti.biz/files/tw_cli.8.html>`__
 as it describes the terminology and provides some usage examples.

-When :command:`tw_cli` is entered in Shell, the prompt will change, indicating interactive mode is enabled where all sorts of maintenance commands on the controller and its arrays can be run.
+When :command:`tw_cli` in Shell is entered, the prompt will change, indicating that interactive mode is enabled where all sorts of maintenance commands on the controller and its arrays can be run.

-Alternately, you can specify one command to run.
+Alternately, one command can be specified to run.
 For example, to view the disks in the array:

 .. code-block:: none